tomalbrc/db-bundle/README.md

 # Database Bundle Mod

-This Fabric mod bundles common database drivers and provides a unified API for other mods.
+This Fabric mod bundles common database drivers for use in other mods.

 The included libraries are: